notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   - EC2: instances, images, load balancers, security groups…
   - RDS, VPC resources, Route 53, IAM users, etc...
   - Resources created by CloudFormation are all tagged the same way
-- Free naming, common tags are: Name, Environment, Team...
+- Free naming, common tags are: Name, Environment, Team, Cost Center and so on
-- Tags can be used to create **Resource Groups**
+- Tags can be used for cost reasons, but also to create **Resource Groups**
   - Create, maintain, and view a collection of resources that share common tags
   - Manage these tags using the Tag Editor